Fight Club: Plot

-The narrator discovers Project Mayhem's ultimate objective: to erase all debt records by blowing up the skyscrapers of consumer credit companies.
-He warns Marla to stay away from him and goes to the police to confess, but finds many of the police are themselves Project Mayhem members, who attempt to castrate him on Tyler's orders.
-The narrator escapes and disarms one of the bombs, prompting Tyler to attack him.
-Accepting that he is Tyler, the narrator shoots himself in the mouth, "killing" Tyler, while the bullet passes through the narrator's cheek.
-Marla and the narrator hold hands and watch the skyline as the targeted buildings collapse.
+The Narrator discovers Project Mayhem's ultimate objective: to erase all debt records by blowing up the skyscrapers of consumer credit companies.
+He warns Marla to stay away from him and goes to alert the police, but finds the officers are themselves Project Mayhem members.
+They attempt to castrate him on Tyler's orders.
+The Narrator escapes and disarms one of the bombs, prompting Tyler to attack him.

+The Narrator reasons that Tyler's gun must be in his own hand, and finds that he is now holding it.
+He shoots himself in the cheek, "killing" Tyler but leaving the Narrator alive.
+He and Marla hold hands and watch the skyline as buildings collapse.